 The site is updated regularly and we are always on the look-out for new material to add.
 If you have any information, photographs, recordings or contact details for any of the disc-jockeys we haven't been able to trace, please get in touch.

 Blake Williams Blake Williams was one of the original crew aboard the Laser ship, the mv Communicator.
 He was brought up on a cattle ranch in Arizona and was an excellent horseman, but he also loved radio.
 He studied engineering and, after college, worked as an engineer, producer and disc-jockey for various radio stations in Tucson.
 After spotting a recuitment advert in trade paper Radio & Records Blake joined the Laser project as an engineer.
 He was on board - and heard on air - during the test broadcasts in February 1984 and a taped show of his also went out on 4th March.
 That was all the broadcasting he did for Laser but in May he turned up on the rival station, Radio Caroline, working as DJ, engineer and Programme Controller.
 He injected more excitement, personality and professionalism into the station.
 Following his last show on 17th July, he returned home to the States.
 As well as voiceover work, between 1987 and 1992 he was involved with KRSI Radio Saipan, spent four years with KKLD Cloud 95 in Tucson Arizona, and was later heard on 103.7 The Oasis in Albuquerque, New Mexico.
 In 2015 he had a serious horse-riding accident, needing months of surgery.
-He returned to radio and voice-over work but never returned to full fitness.
+He returned to radio and voice-over work but never regained full fitness.
 A severe asthma attack caused brain damage and, after a few days on a ventilator, he died on 25th June 2017.
 (Paul Rusling has posted an excellent tribute to his friend here.)
 (Photo of Blake, taken during Laser test transmissions, from ‘The Lid Off Laser 558’, published by Pirate Publications.)

 click to hear audio Blake Williams on a test transmission for Laser on 729kHz, 18th February 1984.
 The station's name wasn't mentioned during these tests and, to add to the mystery, jingles from a few random American radio stations were dropped in.
 This is an edited version of a recording shared on The Offshore Radio Club Forum by Hans Hendriks.
 Our thanks to him (duration 4 minutes 17 seconds).